ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * Device Identity triples: containing cryptographic credentials - for example, an IDevID - uniquely identifying a device ({{sec-comid-triple-identity}}).
 * Attestation Key triples: containing cryptographic keys that are used to verify the integrity protection on the Evidence received from the Attester ({{sec-comid-triple-attest-key}}).
 * Domain dependency triples: describing trust relationships between domains, i.e., collection of related environments and their measurements ({{sec-comid-triple-domain-dependency}}).
-* Domain membership triples: describing topological relationships between (sub-)modules.
-For example, in a composite Attester comprising multiple sub-Attesters (sub-modules), this triple can be used to define the topological relationship between lead- and sub- Attester environments ({{sec-comid-triple-domain-membership}}).
+* Group membership triples: describing topological relationships between (sub-)modules.
+For example, in a composite Attester comprising multiple sub-Attesters (sub-modules), this triple can be used to define the topological relationship between lead- and sub- Attester environments ({{sec-comid-triple-group-membership}}).
 * CoMID-CoSWID linking triples: associating a Target Environment with existing CoSWID tags ({{sec-comid-triple-coswid}}).

 ## Structure